 - Experiential data: These are your customer service complaints, customer feedback from surveys, and, in some cases, online reviews, although you would want to collect more consistent data in place of this highly voluntary form of data.
 Regularly collecting customer experience feedback is your best bet for getting to the root of CX-related problems.

 Proactive customer experience data can be collected from an easy-to-manage experience management software.
 With Delighted, you can leverage today’s most effective customer satisfaction survey software with top survey methods (NPS, Customer Satisfaction Score (CSAT), Customer Effort Score (CES), and more) to collect and analyze customer experience data in one, comprehensive dashboard.

 Moreover, this experience data can be sorted into categories that make sense for the problem needing to be solved.
 For example, you can analyze the feedback data by customer segment to see how customers using certain features or purchasing from particular locations rate their experience.
 With Delighted, you can also set up saved filters on the feedback, or Trends, to monitor how these customer segments feel.
 This gives all feedback the context your team needs to begin their root cause analysis.

 A proactive approach to collecting customer experience feedback is beneficial because it allows businesses to stay one step ahead of any impending issues.
 Survey methods like NPS or CSAT surface and prioritize the issues your customers face, so your team can begin their 5 Whys analysis and address the root cause of any customer experience problems.

-For example, a bakery may discover that their company’s NPS (essentially, a loyalty metric — learn more about NPS software here) is high for its brand, but low for a recently released service: on-demand muffin delivery.
+For example, a bakery may discover that their company’s NPS (essentially, a loyalty metric — learn more about Net Promoter Score here) is high for its brand, but low for a recently released service: on-demand muffin delivery.
 In this case, the problem they’re looking to solve is why customers are willing to recommend their business to their friends or family, but not this new service.